xiaohan2012/competivie-cpp/lessons.md

 - use `upper_bound` as index + 1
 - to get the index, use `index - v.begin()`

+## 2nd version of binary search based on jump

 - jump: another method to search (also logarithmic time)
   - `k`: current position
   - `b`: stride to try with `k+b`.